Text update 10/6/2022: we have changed Question 1 by adding Subcontractors to the text to make it clearer.

 - whether the innovation will focus on existing technologies in new areas, the development of new technologies for existing areas or a totally disruptive approach

-- how this project fits with your current product or services
+- how this project fits with your current product, service lines or offerings

 You can submit one appendix to support your answer.
 It can include diagrams and charts.
 It must be a PDF, up to 2 A4 pages long and no larger than 10MB in size.
 The font must be legible at 100% zoom.